ethereum-optimism/infra/op-acceptor/README.md

 A test is a single check that validates a specific aspect of your network.
 A description is optional.
 A package is optional.
 If not provided, the test will be searched for.
 This lengthens the runtime, so we recommend providing the package.
-If a package is provided and no name is provided, NAT runs all tests in the package.
+If a package is provided and no name is provided, op-acceptor runs all tests in the package.

 ```yaml
 # Run test 'TestInteropSystem' in package 'github.com/ethereum-optimism/optimism/kurtosis-devnet/tests/interop'